eddex/tiny-yolov3-on-intel-neural-compute-stick-2/README.md

 ```

-# Download and install OpenVINO.
+# Download and install OpenVINO

 Note: You need to register to download the OpenVINO Toolkit.
 In my case the registration form was broken.
 Here's a direct download link for Linux (version 2019 R1.0.1):
 http://registrationcenter-download.intel.com/akdlm/irc_nas/15461/l_openvino_toolkit_p_2019.1.133.tgz